Murder, Fake News, And Hacking Concerns Cloud Disputed Kenyan Election

 — Odeo Sirari (@OdeoSirari) August 11, 2017

-President Trump, who spoke to Kenyatta in March, and the State Dept. have yet to comment on the election.
+The U.S. State Department on Thursday urged candidates to refrain from allowing their supporters to turn violent.
+“We welcome the [election commission’s] commitment to fully investigate any allegations of fraud, with the engagement of all election stakeholders,” a statement said.

-What we’re experiencing now trust me you won’t even think of your bae.
-It’s scary
+President Trump, who spoke to Kenyatta in March, has yet to comment on the election.